-The Company did not have any derivatives for the year ended December 31, 2021.
+The Company did not have any derivatives for the years ended December 31, 2022 and 2021.

-(vi) Offsetting
+(vii) Offsetting

 Financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis or realize the asset and settle the liability simultaneously.